 Completes prior authorizations (PA) for HTPN clinics (e.g. Hepatitis C medications, rifaximin, and PSCK9 inhibitors).

-Completes renewal PAs for Specialty Pharmacy Fulfillment Service (SPFS) clinics, benefits verifications, obtaining financial assistance through manufacturer coupons, foundations and patient assistance programs, and medication adherence calls.
+Completes renewal PAs for Specialty Pharmacy Fulfillment Service (SPFS) clinics, benefits verifications, obtaining financial help through manufacturer coupons, foundations and patient assistance programs, and medication adherence calls.

-Assists in coordination and development of medication related focus measure outreach workflows and acts as contracted payers’ contact person with respect to focus measures.
-Reports outreach results back to payers and department leaders.
+Helps in coordination and development of medication related focus measure outreach workflows and acts as contracted payers’ contact person with respect to focus measures.
+Reports outreach results back to payers and department heads.

 Enhances performance on Medication Adherence Measures through patient engagement and education.

 Coordinates the Drug Recall Process.
-Assists with special projects (workflows, training, events).
+Helps with special projects (workflows, training, events).

 KEY SUCCESS FACTORS

-Expert understanding of Pharmacy Care modalities, terminology, pharmaceutical calculations, drug use and aseptic techniques, standards, and equipment.
+Experienced knowledge of Pharmacy Care modalities, terminology, pharmaceutical calculations, drug use and aseptic techniques, standards and equipment.

 Knowledge of procedures and standards for the labeling and dispensing of prescription medications.